antoine-coulon/effect-introduction/README.md

 }
 ```

-This behavior can be the root cause of defensive coding, for instance:
+This behavior can be the root cause of many problems including defensive coding, for instance:

 ```ts
 function defensiveMultiplyNumber() {